carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 # Common problems

-> ## What problem(s) are we solving?
+> ## What problems are we solving?
 > Ask around what problems participants encountered: "Why did you sign up?"
 {: .discussion}

 Most problems will fit in one of two categories:
 - I wrote this code in Python and it is not fast enough.
-- I run this code on my Laptop, but the target problem size is bigger than the RAM.
+- I run this code on my laptop, but the target problem size is bigger than the RAM.

 In this course we will show several possible ways of speeding up your program and making it ready to function in parallel.
 We will be introducing the following modules: